Organization of American States Secretariat for Multidimensional Security: Executive Secretariat of the Inter-American Drug Abuse Control Commission (CICAD)

 The Inter-American Drug Abuse Control Commission (CICAD) is the Western Hemisphere's policy forum for dealing with the drug problem.
 The CICAD Executive Secretariat supports the Commission by strengthening the human and institutional capabilities and channeling the collective efforts of its member states to reduce the production, trafficking and use of illegal drugs.
 The Hemispheric Drug Strategy, approved in May 2010, expresses the firm commitment of Member States to deal with the consequences of drug trade, which poses a growing threat to health, economic development, social cohesion, and the rule of law.

 CICAD was established by the General Assembly of the Organization of American States (OAS) in 1986.
 Each member government appoints a high-ranking representative to the Commission, which meets twice a year.

-CICAD's Executive Secretary is Paul E. Simons, an American diplomat and former US Ambassador to Chile.
+CICAD's Executive Secretary is Adam Namm, an American diplomat and former US Ambassador to Ecuador.